 BELL PEPPERS ARE EQUAL in VITAMIN C

-Sweet bell pepper are so tasty.
-You can munch on them like an apple.
-The amount of vitamin C is about the same for both organic and non-organic peppers.
-But the non-organic sweet bell peppers are sprayed many times during its growth cycle.
+Sweet bell pepper are very tasty and colorful.
+But peppers, like all vegetables, must adhere to scrutinous washing with vinegar.
+Non-organic bell peppers are sprayed many times during its growth cycle.
 We are looking at 49 possible carcinogens, nine suspected hormone disruptors and nine neurotoxins.
-They are on the “DIRTY DOZEN” list.
+Question: How much gets into our system?
+Answer: “All of it!”
+Bell peppers on the “DIRTY DOZEN” list.

 A new report claims that organic food does not have “any meaningful nutritional benefits or deficits.”
 Conducted by the American Academy of Pediatrics (AAP), the report recommends that pediatricians take the findings of the report into account when giving nutritional advice to parents. from www.naturallySavvy.com

-Results: You can drop your pesticide exposure by 90% when you follow the EWG GUIDELINES.
-I always bring my “Dirty Dozen and Clean Fifteen” chart to the grocery store with me.
+You can drop your pesticide exposure by 90% when you follow the EWG GUIDELINES.
 When I didn’t see blueberries on their short list, I went to the EWG site.
 Blueberries don’t have to be organic.
 I can buy conventional blueberries.
 Visit www.EWG.org to rate your plate.